trevorld/Hanzi_Stats/README.rst

 It was originally written by Ben Lickly based on Japanese Stats by Damien Elmes.
 Wordlist is based on the one used in the Anki 1.x plugin: Hanzi_Stats_New_HSK_20110411__show_all_hanzi__6000_chars.

 This version includes small modifications by Trevor L. Davis to fix some typos and get rid of the HSK A, HSK B, HSK E, and HSK I categories (whatever they were).
 The New HSK character lists has been updated from the 2010 version to the 2012 version.
-Also clicking character links now sends you to characterpop.com instead of dict.cn.
+The 6000 most frequently characters have been replaced by the list created by Dr. Sharoff.
+Also clicking character links now sends you to hanzicraft.com instead of dict.cn.

 The plugin is available under the GNU GPL, version 3 or later;  http://www.gnu.org/copyleft/gpl.html